Audubon: Bird protection

 Birds in the United States were threatened by market hunting as well as for the fashion industry.
 Pressure from shooting enthusiasts was intense.
 For example, great auks, whose habit of crowding together on rocks and beaches made them especially easy to hunt, had been driven to extinction early in the century.
 During one week in the spring of 1897, nature author Florence Merriam claimed to have seen 2,600 robins for sale in one market stall in Washington alone.
 By the start of the 20th century, the sale of bird flesh had never been greater.
 The second equally great threat to the bird population was the desire for their plumage.
 In the late 1890s, the American Ornithologists' Union estimated that five million birds were killed annually for the fashion market.
 In the final quarter of the 19th century, plumes, and even whole birds, decorated the hair, hats, and dresses of women.
 Poachers killed game warden Guy Bradley on July 8, 1905; poachers killed Game Warden Columbus G. McLeod in November 1908 in Florida and Audubon Society employee Pressly Reeves of South Carolina also in 1908.

 Public opinion soon turned on the fashion industry.
-Bolstered by the support of Boston socialite Harriet Hemenway, President Theodore Roosevelt, an avowed Audubon Society sympathizer, and a widespread letter-writing campaign driven by church associations, many of whom distributed the Audubon message in their various newsletters, the plume trade was halted by such laws as the New York State Audubon Plumage Law (May 1910), which banned the sales of plumes of all native birds in the state.
+Bolstered by the support of Boston socialite Harriet Hemenway, President of the United States and avowed Audubon Society sympathizer Theodore Roosevelt, and a widespread letter-writing campaign driven by church associations, many of whom distributed the Audubon message in their various newsletters, the plume trade was halted by such laws as the New York State Audubon Plumage Law (May 1910), which banned the sales of plumes of all native birds in the state.
 By 1920, similar laws were enacted in about 12 other states.
-Audubon Society activities are responsible for many laws for the establishment of game commissions and game warden forces, or prohibiting the sale of game.
+Audubon Society activities are responsible for many laws for the establishment of game commissions and game warden forces or prohibiting the sale of game.